mahadeesh/Bee-tracking-and-stereomatching-files/README.md

-# Honeybee tracking and stereomatching program for 3D reconstruction of trajectories of freely flying honeybees
+# Honeybee tracking and stereomatching program for reconstructing 3D trajectories of freely flying honeybees

 ## Introduction